bbauska/Coursera-Bootstrap/readme.md

 Let me save the changes.

-We\'ll just go and have a look at what this carousel looks like on our web page.
+We&apos;ll just go and have a look at what this carousel looks like on our web page.
 Going to the web page, you can now see that carousel in action on our index study table page.

-You can see that the carousel is positioned at the top here and then we\'ll keep scrolling at regular intervals.
+You can see that the carousel is positioned at the top here and then we&apos;ll keep scrolling at regular intervals.

 Note how by using the CSS classes, I have styled the background from the carousel such that the captions are clearly visible in the carousel and